syncfusion-content/fileformat-docs/File-Formats/Presentation/Loading-and-Saving-the-Presentation.md

 ## Saving a PowerPoint presentation to file system

 You can save the created or manipulated PowerPoint presentation to file system by using Save() method of **IPresentation** interface.
-Default format type is *.pptx.
+Default format type is *.PPTX.

 {% tabs %}